Introduction to Algorithm Analysis

 • Text editor like vim or emacs

-How do we characterize the execution environment of these programs?
+How do we characterize the program and its execution environment?
 How do we compare their performance in different configurations?
 How do we improve their performance?

 Wow, measuring and improving the performance of any complex program is very challenging!
 Why is that?